Policy 567: Students with Advance Directives or Consent to Treatment

 “Cardiopulmonary resuscitation” or “CPR” means measures to restore cardiac function and/or support ventilation in the event of cardiac or respiratory arrest.

-“Health care provider” means any person or entity licensed, certified, or otherwise authorized by law to administer health care in the ordinary course of business or practice of a profession, including emergency or other medical services personnel.
+“Health care provider” means any person or entity licensed, certified, or otherwise authorized by law to administer health care services in the ordinary course of business or practice of a profession, including emergency or other medical services personnel.

 ♦ ♦ ♦ ♦ ♦ ♦ ♦